gear6io/ranger/server/metadata/registry/README.md

 # Production-Ready Registry Schema

-This directory contains a production-ready, normalized database schema for the Icebox metadata registry system.
+This directory contains a production-ready, normalized database schema for the Ranger metadata registry system.

 ## Overview